SciRuby/daru/CONTRIBUTING.md

 guard rspec
 ```

+**NOTE**: Please make sure that you place test for your file at the same level and with same itermediatary directories.
+For example if code file lies in `lib/xyz/abc.rb` then its corresponding test should lie in `spec/xyz/abc_spec.rb`.
+This is to ensure correct working of Guard.

 ## Daru internals

 To get an overview of certain internals of daru and their implementation, go over [this blog post](http://v0dro.github.io/blog/2015/08/16/elaboration-on-certain-internals-of-daru/).